WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 ### Standard Attributes

+Like all attributes standard attributes have source role and source player value.
+Additionally, each type of standard attribute has additional values.

+All attributes can be refered to by `<AttributeType>:<SourceRole>` or `<AttributeType>:<SourcePlayer>`.
+Examples:
+- `Disguise:Tanner`, a disguise applied by a tanner
+- `Defense:@Target`, a defense applied by the player's current target

 There are a few types of standard attributes:

 #### Disguise Attributes

+Disguise attributes have two additional values:
+- Disguise Role: The role of the disguise
+- Disguise Strength: Whether the disguise is weak or strong

 #### Defense Attributes

+Defense attributes have four additional values:
+- Defense Subtype: Which type of defense is used (passive/partial/active/absence)
+- Killing Subtype: Which type of killing is defended against
+- Affected Players: A group of players for which the defense works (defaults to all players)
+- Affected Phase: Specifies if the defense is only active during day or night (defaults to both)

 #### Manipulation Attributes

+Manipulation attributes have two additional values:
+- Manipulation Subtype: Which type of vote manipulation is applied
+- Manipulation Value: The value of the vote manipulation

 #### Group Membership Attributes

+Group Membership attributes have two additional values:
+- Group Name: The name of the relevant group
+- Membership Type: The type of group membership (defaults to Member)

+A group membership attribute can additionally be refered to by `GroupMembership:<GroupName>`, e.g. `GroupMembership:Baker`.

 #### Obstruction Attributes

+Obstruction attributes have two additional values:
+- Affected Abilities: A list of ability types or subtypes that are affected by the obstruction
+- Obstruction Feedback: The fake feedback which is returned (if applicable) (defaults to none)

 ----
 ----